What is chemotherapy?

 - Neutropenia – Low white blood cell count – is managed with the injections (filgrastim/pegfilgrastim), which boost the white blood cell count.

 - Anaemia – Low haemoglobin – is managed with the help of blood transfusion, erythropoiten stimulating agents & iron supplements, if required.

-- Nausea/Vomiting – is managed with the help of intravenous medications before chemotherapy (called as pre medication), & with the help of oral medications after chemotherapy is over.
-Various combination of medications are used in different dosages depending upon the type of chemotherapy and severity of nausea/vomiting.
+- Nausea/Vomiting – is managed with the help of intravenous medications before chemotherapy (called as pre-medication), & with the help of oral medications after chemotherapy is over.
+Various combination of medications is used in different dosages depending on the type of chemotherapy and severity of nausea/vomiting.

 - Loose stools/constipation – can be managed with the help of supportive medications.

 - Hair Loss – Currently it can’t be managed with the help of medications.
 However, hair loss is not permanent.
-Hair start growing again after the chemotherapy is over.
+Hair starts growing again after the chemotherapy is over.